 Photographer | Filmmaker | Visual Anthropologist

-I grew up in Ohrid and Struga, facing the Ohrid Lake and the Black Drim River, in houses filled with extended family, political tension, homemade food, and the kind of care that’s both heavy and deeply rooted.
+I grew up facing the Ohrid Lake and the Black Drim River, in houses filled with extended family, political tension, homemade food, and the kind of care that’s both heavy and deeply rooted.
 I studied linguistics and digital arts, but photography was always the throughline, a way to look at people without looking away.
 Over time, my camera became a tool for listening.
 I began collecting gestures, rituals, quiet violences, and inherited grief, especially in the Balkans, where history seeps into everyday life.

 I’m open to residencies, commissions, and collaborations that resonate with a narrative, documentary, or research-based approach to image-making.